-Providing online training that is accessible to individuals with disabilities is a critical component of any online training program.
+Providing safety training online that is accessible to individuals with disabilities is a critical component of any online training program.
 Fortunately, it’s not very difficult to increase the accessibility of online courses for workers whose disability may affect their capacity to train online.
 With nearly 57% of people with disabilities employed, organizations should be striving for ADA-friendly design in online training programs.

 Let’s begin by reviewing a few key standards from the Americans with Disabilities Act (ADA) and the Rehabilitation Act:

 - The ADA prohibits discrimination against people with disabilities in the workforce and provides equal employment opportunity to people with disabilities.

 - Section 902 of the ADA defines the term disability as “a physical or mental impairment that substantially limits one or more of the major life activities of such an individual, or having a record of such impairment or being regarded as having such an impairment.”